 |All other Cochrane district residents||Yes||Yes, but only if you can keep 2 metres from others and have NO symptoms of COVID-19.|

 Unless you are told to self-isolate, practicing physical distancing can still include going outdoors, and being active outdoors.
-Note that parks are open but you cannot use the equipment (swings, etc.).
 Our neighbourhood sidewalks, streets, and multiuse paths can be your best options for getting outside and getting moving.
 Below are some important steps to follow before heading out:

 Here are some age-based activity ideas: